saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 lr.lon01#
 </pre>

-Let’s add the following to the script:
+Now we add the following to the script:

 ```python
 mlag_info = eapi.run_commands(['show mlag',])
 pprint.pprint(mlag_info)
 ```

-The resulting output from this addition would be as follows:
+The resulting output from this addition to the script will be as follows:

 ```python
 [{u'configSanity': u'consistent',